awsdocs/aws-dms-user-guide/doc_source/CHAP_GettingStarted.md

 1. Create a replication instance to perform all the processes for the migration\.
 To do this and the following tasks, take the steps in [Replication](CHAP_GettingStarted.Replication.md)\.

 1. Specify source and target database endpoints\.
+For information about creating endpoints, see [Creating source and target endpoints](CHAP_Endpoints.Creating.md)\.

 1. Create a task to define what tables and replication processes you want to use, and start replication\.
+For information about creating database migration tasks, see [Creating a task](CHAP_Tasks.Creating.md)\.

 1. Verify that replication is working by running queries on the target database\.